 - A. Each chartered AYSO Region shall provide for team members to wear a matching team uniform consisting of a jersey, shorts and socks.
 See the AYSO National Uniform Brand Specifications posted on ayso.org and housed with the Marketing Department at the National Office. - B. No person, company or business entity may use any of the AYSO trade names, trademarks or logos for any use other than AYSO-authorized activities without the prior written consent of the National Office.
 This includes, but is not limited to, having the AYSO Traditional logo stamped on soccer balls, soccer shoes or other equipment, or used in association with the products or services of any person.
 Those types of activities weaken any national licensing program and may violate license agreements then in force.
-Any approved use shall require that an ® should be placed next to the AYSO registered trade name or trademark or, if the trade name is not registered, a TM should be placed next to such trade name or trademark.
-These symbols serve notice that the trade names and trademarks belong to AYSO. - C. Athletic footwear (with or without cleats) are permissible in all AYSO competitions subject to the referee's approval regarding their safety under Law 4.

-- D. Team members must wear shinguards that provide a reasonable degree of protection, and that are completely covered by their socks, to participate in any practice or match.
+Any approved use shall require that an [®] should be placed next to the AYSO registered trade name or trademark or, if the trade name is not registered, a TM should be placed next to such trade name or trademark.
+These symbols serve notice that the trade names and trademarks belong to AYSO. - C. Athletic footwear (with or without cleats) are permissible in all AYSO competitions subject to the referee's approval regarding their safety under Law 4. - D. Team members must wear shinguards that provide a reasonable degree of protection, and that are completely covered by their socks, to participate in any practice or match.
 The lone exception is sanctioned beach futsal soccer tournament play where players may opt out of wearing shinguards. - E. Team members shall not be allowed to practice or participate in any match with any type of cast or splint.
-Removal of any type of cast or splint at the field or surrounding area in order to participate shall disqualify the team member from practice or match participation. - F. Players shall not wear anything that is dangerous to either themselves or other players subject to the referee's approval under Law 4.
+Removal of any type of cast or splint at the field or surrounding area in order to participate shall disqualify the team member from practice or match participation. - F. Players shall not wear anything that is dangerous to either themselves or other players subject to the referee's approval under Law 4 of the IFAB Laws of the Game.
+AYSO, in accordance with permitted modifications for youth games, allows the following: - Hair Beads and Clips Hair control devices and other adornments, such as beads, worn in the hair must meet the following criteria: - Be securely fastened to the head.